ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2024-09-08-Reddit-Propaganda.md

 So, to summarise, we're seeing
 - ~60% of the content on /r/canada is to news articles, more than any other country
-- The majorty of this is conservative content, particularly in the form of doom-and-gloom articles.
-(Segue: When writing this, I realised it may have been a more fair idea to focus on classifying sentiment (doom-and-gloom versus not) rather than political leaning, to keep it more fair.
-But as you can tell, I am rather liberal, and my bias definitely found its way in to the analysis)
+- The majority of this is conservative content, particularly in the form of doom-and-gloom articles (see P.S.)
 - Even when content is left leaning, conservative comments spam the articles
 - Conservative content is getting heavily upvoted

 Given the [recent evidence](https://www.cbc.ca/news/investigates/russian-influence-election-tenet-media-chen-southern-1.7314976) of Russian propaganda activity in Canada, we can probably assume the worst here.
 And we should care about it - because this is _the default subreddit_ for Canada.
 Anyone coming to Canada and viewing reddit sees this content by default.
 From an outsider perspective, it looks like a very angry, troubled place (ideal for accepting a new political agenda!).

 There are plenty of opportunities for follow ups here.
 I barely scratched the surface.
 Looking at sentiment of comments from particular users, timing patterns, and at the actual content of articles itself would all provide great sources of data to delve deeper.

+P.S.: When writing this, I realised it may have been a more fair idea to focus on classifying sentiment (doom-and-gloom versus not) rather than political leaning, to keep it more fair.
+But as you can tell, I am rather liberal, and my bias definitely found its way in to the analysis